Lymphoma symptoms

 Itching caused by lymphoma can affect:

-• areas of skin near lymph nodes that are affected by lymphoma
+- areas of skin near the lymph nodes that are affected by lymphoma

-Although itching is common in people with lymphoma, having itchy skin does not necessarily mean you have lymphoma.
-Itching can have many different and far more common causes, including allergies, skin conditions such as eczema, skin infections or menopause
+Itchy skin doesn’t necessarily mean you have lymphoma.
+It can be a symptom of other, more common causes.
+These include allergies, skin conditions such as eczema, skin infections or menopause.

 Fever

 Fever is high body temperature of 38°C or 100.4°F or over.
-It is almost always caused by an infection, but there are a few other less common causes, including lymphoma.
+It’s almost always caused by an infection, but there are a few other less common causes, including lymphoma.

 With lymphoma, fevers are usually mild (low-grade).
 This means that they are only a little over normal body temperature.
 Usually, these fevers come and go.